miya3333/TugasKoneksiMysql/README.md

 # Tugas Koneksi Mysql
 `Tugas Basis Data` <br>
 `Pertemuan 12 Semester 2`
-> click the photo if you want to see it in full

 # 1. Menggunakan data yang dibuat dari soal Uts kemarin.
   ## Database 🗃️